MyriamFentanes/eap-template/README.md

 To learn more about JBoss Enterprise Application Platform, check out: https://access.redhat.com/documentation/en-us/red_hat_jboss_enterprise_application_platform/

-## Variables description
-  - adminUsername: Name of RHEL's administrator user for the VM .

-  - adminPassword: Password of RHEL's administrator user for the VM.

-  - rhsmUserName: Username for the RHN account with entitlements to JBoss EAP that will be used to subcribe the OS.

-  - rhsmPassword: Password for the RHN account with entitlements to JBoss EAP that will be used to subcribe the OS.

-  - dnsLabelPrefix: Prefix for the public dns used for the installation.

-  - eapUserName: Username for the Application Server administrator.

-  - eapPassword: Password for the Application Server administrator.

-  - eapProfile: JBoss Enterprise Application Platform profile for the server.

-  - sshPassPhrase: Passphrase for the ssh key to connect to the server.

 ## Before you Deploy to Azure

 To create the VM, you will need to:

 1. Choose an admin user name and password for your VM.

 2. Choose a name for your VM.

 3. Choose a EAP user name and password to enable the EAP manager UI and deployment method.